Billing & Intake Process – Orthotic & Prosthetic Devices

 It’s very important that you provide us with all of your insurance cards.

-Even though a common thought is that some insurance cards might not be needed or that one insurance is going to pick up everything in full, however, that isn’t always the case since some insurances need prior authorization.
+Even though a common thought is that some insurance cards might not be needed or that one insurance is going to pick up everything in full.
+However, that isn’t always the case.
+Some insurances require prior authorization.
 If we don’t have all your insurance items, it can cause an issue in the payoff process and delay your service.

 First Visit Expectations

-On your first visit for the prosthetic, you want to make sure you have a clearly written prescription for the prosthetic.
-You must have seen your doctor for the need of the prosthetic written on your prescription within the last six months.
+On your first visit for the prosthesis or orthotic device, you want to make sure you have a clearly written prescription for the device.
+You must have a prescription from an appointment with your doctor that is within the last six months.
+The appointment must be specifically for the need of the device.

 For example, if you go to your doctor for a cold, and while you’re there, you ask for a back brace, they did not see a need for the back brace.
 It has to be clearly written in your clinical notes that you need the back brace and why.